digitalsleuth/emule-parsers/README.md

 # emule-parsers
-A few small scripts for parsing eMule artifacts
+A Python3 tool for parsing eMule / aMule artifacts